 What is the app for?

-The ‘Warehouse Returns - Peoplevox’ app is a simple returns app designed to help you record your returns quickly and share the returns information via email with colleagues.
+The Record Returns app is designed to help you record your returns quickly and share the returns information via email with colleagues.

 What do I need to do to set it up?